alectramell/mimic/README.md

 # 2015 | Apollon Data Metrics Agency
 # Job Archives, DMA Bounties

-<b>..all jobs, bounties, and projects are added to the "box" folder.</b>
+<b>..all items, bounties, and projects are added to the "box" folder.</b>

 <b>Terminal Commands..</b>